 The digital PCB should last a lifetime.
-The transformer, the paper in oil caps, the cables, plugs, sockets - should last a lifetime.
-There are only 4 electrolyte caps which we selected from premium brands and they should last circa 25-30 years.
+The transformer, the output caps, the cables, plugs, sockets - should last a lifetime.
+There are only 5 electrolyte caps which we selected from premium brands and they should last circa 20 years.
 Other than that we suggest to change tubes every 10 years.